aaronparker/aaronparker.github.io/_posts/2007-03-13-windows-server-2003-sp2-whate28099s-in-it-for-terminal-servers.md

   * [Users experience an 11-second delay in folder redirection when a Windows Server 2003 SP1-based computer that is running Terminal Services uses mandatory profiles](http://support.microsoft.com/kb/919614/)
   * [You may experience a 20-second delay when you try to access a redirected folder by logging on to a Windows Server 2003 Service Pack 1-based computer or to a Windows XP Service Pack 2-based computer](http://support.microsoft.com/kb/899409/)

 So there are plenty of reasons to deploy Service Pack 2 including [two years worth of security updates](http://www.microsoft.com/technet/windowsserver/sp2/security-bulletins.mspx).
 For those of us who use unattended setups to deploy Terminal Servers, I recommend updating your source and redeploying your machines from scratch rather than update in place.
-For everyone else, Microsoft has [details for deployment](http://technet2.microsoft.com/WindowsServer/en/library/ed5382af-e819-4d33-ace0-225d31b7ab751033.mspx?mfr=true) up on TechNet; <strike>just remember that you will have to remove </strike>[<strike>Internet Explorer 7 before you install Service Pack 2</strike>](http://technet2.microsoft.com/WindowsServer/en/library/ed5382af-e819-4d33-ace0-225d31b7ab751033.mspx?mfr=true) (you [don't need to uninstall IE7](http://blogs.msdn.com/ie/archive/2007/03/15/windows-server-2003-service-pack-2-released.aspx) before installing Service Pack 2).
+For everyone else, Microsoft has [details for deployment](http://technet2.microsoft.com/WindowsServer/en/library/ed5382af-e819-4d33-ace0-225d31b7ab751033.mspx?mfr=true) up on TechNet;[Internet Explorer 7 before you install Service Pack 2](http://technet2.microsoft.com/WindowsServer/en/library/ed5382af-e819-4d33-ace0-225d31b7ab751033.mspx?mfr=true) (you [don't need to uninstall IE7](http://blogs.msdn.com/ie/archive/2007/03/15/windows-server-2003-service-pack-2-released.aspx) before installing Service Pack 2).

 [Windows Server 2003 Service Pack 2 x86](http://www.microsoft.com/downloads/details.aspx?FamilyId=95AC1610-C232-4644-B828-C55EEC605D55)